 Youth Engagement and Action

-Oasis Center’s Youth Engagement and Action (YEA) division is dedicated to preparing and empowering young people to be catalysts for social change.
+Oasis Center’s Youth Engagement and Action (YEA) division is dedicated to preparing and empowering young people to be catalysts for positive social change.
 We do this by offering a continuum of opportunities designed to provide young people with services that prevent problems, advance academic success, encourage community service, and promote college access.
 Young people, in turn, leverage these supports and opportunities to deepen their awareness of and take action on critical community issues, becoming advocates and organizers for social change.

 Our program serves over 600 low-wealth youth (ages 11 – 18) throughout the school year.
 In addition, 150 of our most-at risk students participate in an intensive summer leadership experience through our Building Bridges program.